FOLLOWME-prj/mqtt2json/README.md

 # mqtt2json: log MQTT messages in JSON format

-This project exports [MQTT](https://mqtt.org) messages saving each message as a [JSON](https://www.json.org) object.
+This project exports MQTT messages by saving each message as a JSON object.
-The logger is designed to run easily in [Docker](https://www.docker.com) and to use it with [ChirpStack](https://www.chirpstack.io): indeed, it binds by default to the `application` and `gateway` topics, although such settings can be changed.
+The logger is designed to run easily in Docker and to work seamlessly with ChirpStack.
+By default, it subscribes to the application/# and gateway/# topics, but these can be customized.

 ## 1. Prerequisites